Mehul-Kumar-27/harbor-satellite/README.md

 Harbor Satellite will synchronize with the central Harbor registry, when Internet connectivity permits it, allowing it to receive and store images.
 This will ensure that even in environments with limited or unreliable internet connectivity, containerized applications can still fetch their required images from the local Harbor Satellite.

 Harbor Satellite will also include a toolset enabling the monitoring and management of local decentralized registries.

+## QuickStart
+Please refer to the latest setup instructions in QUICKSTART.md file for detailed steps on setting up Harbor Satellite locally.

 ## Non-Goals